Sport in South Africa: Mixed martial arts

 South Africa host Extreme Fighting Championship (formerly known as EFC Africa).
 It is the number 1 mixed martial arts organisation in the African continent.

-EFC Africa 01 took place at The Coca-Cola Dome in Northgate, Johannesburg on 10 November 2009 and is now viewing in 110 countries, including USA, Canada, The Caribbean and all over Europe.
+EFC Africa 01 took place at The Coca-Cola Dome in Northgate, Johannesburg on 10 November 2009 and is now viewing in 110 countries, including United States, Canada, the Caribbean and all over Europe.
 EFC Africa 19, which was held at Carnival City in Johannesburg on 19 April 2013, topped other African sports ratings with a record of over 1.8 million views with 31.3% of the total South African TV audience (SABC, e.tv and DStv combined).
 These are the biggest ratings in EFC history, topping EFC Africa 12's record of 1.6 million views and 25.9% audience share.

 On 19 June 2004, Cape Town's Trevor Prangley made his UFC debut.
 He defeated Curtis Stout by submission via cobra choke in round 2 at UFC 48.
 His last fight in the UFC was against Chael Sonnen, who he defeated previously by arm bar submission in round 1 before they both started fighting in the UFC.
 Sonnen defeated him by unanimous decision at UFC Ultimate Fight Night 4.
 His record with the UFC was 2 wins and 2 losses.

 United Kingdom based South African fighter Fraser Opie competed on The Ultimate Fighter: Team Jones vs. Team Sonnen, season 17 of the UFC's reality television show.
 He lost to Clint Hester in the preliminary round via unanimous decision.
 Fraser signed with EFC after competing on the show.
 He beat Egypt's Mohamad Ali via TKO in round 1 on his EFC debut at EFC 22, then lost to then-defending champion Gideon Drotshie for the EFC Light Heavyweight Title via TKO in round 2 at EFC 25 and then lost to Tumelo Maphutha via submission from punches in round 1 at EFC 27.
 Opie was set to fight Pete Motaung at EFC 34 but was removed from the card due to a dispute about travel arrangements according to Opie and was replaced by former opponent Tumelo Maphutha.
 While EFC seem to have refused a previously agreed direct flight for Fraser, the agreement appears to have fallen through with EFC only willing to provide indirect flights with a connecting flight that would increase the overall travel time which Opie suggested is simply not possible due to his demanding weight cut.
 In result, Fraser Opie was cut from EFC.